 Hong Kong is facing a rapidly ageing population, and the number of elderly suffering from terminal illnesses has also escalated correspondingly.
-In view of the growing demand for end-of-life care services in the community, The Hong Kong Jockey Club Charities Trust approved HK$131 million to launch the "Jockey Club End-of-Life Community Care Project" (JCECC) in 2015.
-The project is a three-year initiative aimed at improving the quality of end-of-life care, enhancing the capacity of service providers, as well as raising public awareness.
+In view of the growing demand for end-of-life care services in the community, The Hong Kong Jockey Club Charities Trust approved a total of HK$255 million to initiate the "Jockey Club End-of-Life Community Care Project" (JCECC).
+Launched in 2016, the six-year project aims at improving the quality of end-of-life care, enhancing the capacity of service providers, as well as raising public awareness.

 JCECC is a multi-disciplinary, multi-institutional and cross-sectoral collaboration to help enhance end-of-life care in Hong Kong with special emphasis on the interface between social and medical systems.
-Five service models are being developed and piloted in the community to provide holistic support to elderly people suffered from terminal illness.
-The goal is to enable the city's older people to have informed choices of care and enjoy an improved quality of life.
+Service models are being developed and shaped to provide holistic support to terminally-ill elders in the community and elderly homes.
+The goal is to enable the city's older people to have informed choices of care and have an improved quality of life.

 To learn more about the project, please visit http://www.JCECC.hk/.